SmartDataAnalytics/lodservatory/README.md

 # lodservatory: Linked Open Data and SPARQL Endpoint Status Observatory

-This repository features community datasets about SPARQL endpoints and datasets using DCAT2 as the back bone.
+This repository features community datasets about SPARQL endpoints and datasets using the [DCAT2](https://www.w3.org/TR/vocab-dcat-2/) data model as the back bone.

-This means you get
+What the community gets from this

 * A list of service URLS
 * Dataset identifiers and their relations to services that host them